polku/fortuna/PLAN.md

    - Provide a history screen to review completed trades.

 4. **Data Retrieval**
- - Integrate a free API (e.g., AlphaVantage or other) to fetch current prices for equities and crypto assets using ISIN when possible.
+ - Integrate a free API (e.g., AlphaVantage or other) to fetch current prices for equities and crypto assets using the asset ticker.
   - Prices are only refreshed when the user taps an update button to avoid spamming the API.
   - Store the fetched prices in a local table so the portfolio can be shown offline.